-- Encouraging Group-work – For students connecting virtually, there would always be a longing for face-to-face interactions.
+- Encouraging group work – For students connecting virtually, there would always be a longing for face-to-face interactions.
 Keeping them occupied by involving them in different group tasks would encourage the students to get connected with peers and would keep their most-needed socializing quotient in check.

-- Developing a Community – Keeping the learning circle socialized is keeping them in touch with the crucible of human civilization.
-Learners would get to know different perspectives on the same topic, help and get helped by others in the community and unlock the strengths of learning as a group along with having fun.
+- Developing a community – Keeping the learning circle socialized is keeping them in touch with the crucible of human civilization.
+Learners would get to know different perspectives on the same topic, help and get helped by others in the community, and unlock the strengths of learning as a group along with having fun.

 Advantages and Challenges:

-Compared to conventional classroom learning, online learning has disrupted the traditional approach and has given it a much needed push to reinvent itself.
+Compared to conventional classroom learning, online learning has disrupted the traditional approach and has given it a much-needed push to reinvent itself.
 Amongst tons of advantages that it possesses, the following are a notable few:

 - Ever dreamed of getting into the sessions conducted by faculties from the most renowned institutions?
-Travel, accommodation, fees and expenses would all dangle right before our eyes holding up a ‘NO’ placard.
+Travel, accommodation, fees, and expenses would all dangle right before our eyes holding up a ‘NO’ placard.
 But, online learning has chased away these barriers democratizing learning for everyone who has the willingness to learn.

-- Real time usage of online resources such as websites or apps that aid in an easier understanding of the course, would also instigate a learning response amongst the learners that goes all the way back to the very start of mankind – the ability to recognize and match patterns.
+- Real-time usage of online resources such as websites or apps that aid in an easier understanding of the course, would also instigate a learning response amongst the learners that goes all the way back to the very start of mankind – the ability to recognize and match patterns.

 But there’s also a flip side to this coin.
 Despite all the lauding, the following are some of the drawbacks of online learning:

-- Limited attention span – Though the purpose served is different, our mind finds it really hard to differentiate between the learning time on our smartphones or PC and the fun time we have with it.
+- Limited attention span – Though the purpose served is different, our mind finds it hard to differentiate between the learning time on our smartphones or PC and the fun time we have with them.
 The impact of social media has reduced the attention span to an infinitesimally smaller unit than what our previous generations had.

 - Uneven distribution of resources is another problem that is common among predominant learners.
-Not all have good internet connectivity or a peaceful yoga compatible environment to learn every day.
+Not all have good internet connectivity or a peaceful yoga-compatible environment to learn every day.

 Post the pandemic, online learning has become an inseparable module in mainstream education.
-The days of looking down on a virtual learning certificate are long past us!
+The days of looking down on a virtual learning certificate are long past us.
 So, an open mindset for the faculties in devising the course contents and a curious mindset for the learners to get hands-on in the delivered course would together create a successful recipe for effective and interactive online learning.

-Despite different ways to engage students online, their learning is as effective as the environment in which it happens.
-Not many of us would have the privilege of getting into a quiet and calm place for hours together every day.
-Not only the minds of the learners but also the teachers would tend to get affected by the externalities that just seem to kick in.
 Also, making a truce with the reality that all of us aren’t gifted with the same internet infrastructure calls for providing different means to continue online learning rather than a one-size-fits-all approach.
 Besides, it’s not reasonable to ask every learner to afford a quiet and broadband savvy place to live.